 The GT.M distribution contains various GT.M system administration scripts.
 These include:

-configure to install GT.M gtmbase to set up a default user environment gtm sets a default user environment and starts GT.M.
+configure to install GT.M gtm sets a default user environment and starts GT.M. gtmbase An example to set up a default user environment.

-For more information on using gtmbase and scripts, refer to Chapter 3: “Basic Operations”.
+For more information on using gtmbase and other scripts, refer to Chapter 3: “Basic Operations”.

-To start the GT.M installation procedure, execute the following script:
+To start the GT.M installation procedure, change to the temporary directory and execute the configure script:

 The configure script displays a message like the following:

-GT.M Configuration Script Copyright 2009, 2011 Fidelity National Information Services, Inc. Use of this software is restricted by the provisions of your license agreement.
+GT.M Configuration Script GT.M Configuration Script Copyright 2009, 2017 Fidelity Information Services, Inc. Use of this software is restricted by the provisions of your license agreement.
 What user account should own the files? (bin)

 What group should own the files? (bin)